MassTransit/MassTransit/docs/usage/sagas/automatonymous.md

 }
 ```

-The _Request_ includes three events: _Completed, _Faulted_, and _TimeoutExpired_.
+The _Request_ includes three events: _Completed_, _Faulted_, and _TimeoutExpired_.
 These events can be consumed during any state, however, the _Request_ includes a _Pending_ state which can be used to avoid declaring a separate pending state.

 ::: tip NOTE
 The request timeout is scheduled using the message scheduler, and the scheduled message is canceled when a response or fault is received.
 Not all message schedulers support cancellation, so it may be necessary to _Ignore_ the `TimeoutExpired` event in subsequent states.